Frank Schaper, Honorary Chairman YAL & Trust

 Judy Charbonneau, Director

-Judy has been a member of the YAL board since 2002 and was a foundation director of the Trust board when it was created in 2014.
+Judy was a YAL board member between 2002 till 2017.
+She was a foundation director of the Trust board when it was created in 2014 a role which she still fills today.
 She feel a huge sense of belonging and responsibility to continue watching over the wonderful work that the “Boss” initiated.

 Judy considers herself to be following in the footsteps – J.J “Boss” Simons her great uncle, and her father Dudley Carter.
 The Museum holds many reminders of her family – pictures of my great-grandmother Mary Simons, her father, and of course “Boss” who she remembers as a tall, imposing figure with a booming voice.